If you’re looking for info about the process of making a short film, you’ll probably be directing it.

 -Shot types will indicate camera placement.

-To get coverage make sure you board:
+To get coverage make sure you create a frame for:

 - Introduction of a character or location